 CHALLENGE AMERICA: Eligibility

-Applicants may be arts organizations, local arts agencies, arts service organizations, local education agencies (school districts), and other organizations that can help advance the goals of the National Endowment for the Arts.
+Applicants may be arts organizations, local arts agencies, arts service organizations, local education agencies (school districts), and other organizations that can help advance the goals of the NEA.

 To be eligible, the applicant organization must:

-- Grants for Arts Projects, formerly known as Art Works (application deadlines in February and July 2018, 2019, and 2020);
+- Grants for Arts Projects, formerly known as Art Works (application deadlines in February and July 2019, 2020, and 2021);

-- Research Grants in the Arts (application deadlines in October 2018, October 2019, and April 2020); or
+- Research Grants in the Arts (application deadlines in October 2019, October 2020, and April 2021); or

-- Our Town (application deadlines in August 2018, 2019, and 2020).
+- Our Town (application deadlines in August 2019, 2020, and 2021).

-Previous Challenge America applicants and grantees are eligible to apply, as long as they were not recommended for FY 2019, FY 2020, or FY 2021 funding in Grants for Arts Projects (formerly known as Art Works), Research Grants in the Arts, or Our Town.
+Previous Challenge America applicants and grantees are eligible to apply, as long as they were not recommended for FY 2020, FY 2021, or FY 2022 funding in Grants for Arts Projects (formerly known as Art Works), Research Grants in the Arts, or Our Town.

 NOTE: Applicants can check their organization’s grant history using the Recent Grants Search tool.
 See instructions for using the tool.
-Organizations that applied to the FY 2021 Grants for Arts Projects July 8, 2020 or FY 2021 Our Town August 6, 2020 deadlines will receive notification of recommendation or rejection in early April 2021.
+Organizations that applied to the FY 2022 Grants for Arts Projects July 7, 2021 or FY 2022 Our Town August 5, 2021 deadlines will receive notification of recommendation or rejection in early April 2022.
 Afterward, these recommendations will be posted to Recent Grants.

 Contact us at firstname.lastname@example.org or 202-682-5700 if you have questions.

 - For the purpose of defining eligibility, "three-year history" refers to when an organization began its programming and not when it incorporated or received nonprofit, tax-exempt status.

-Ineligible applications will not be reviewed.
+Late, ineligible, and incomplete applications will not be reviewed.

-An organization may submit only one application at the Challenge America April 22, 2021, deadline.
+An organization may submit only one application at the Challenge America April 21, 2022, deadline.
 If an organization applies to the Challenge America category, it may not also apply to the Grants for Arts Projects category during the same calendar year.

-In Challenge America, exceptions to the one-application rule are made only for parent organizations that have separately identifiable and independent components; this includes city or county governments.
+Exceptions to the one-application rule are made only for parent organizations that have separately identifiable and independent components (e.g., a university campus that has a presenting organization and a radio station); this includes city or county governments.